 Seven reasons why new small businesses can fail

-It has been estimated that about one out of every two new small businesses fail within their first three years of start-up.
+It has been estimated that up to one out of every three new small businesses fail within their first two years of start-up.
 What are the most common reasons for this?

-More often than not, it is due to a lack of research and inadequate preparation, that can lead to the selection of a business that just is not sufficiently profitable.
-Not enough facts and too many assumptions, and typically these assumptions having been overly-optimistic.
+More often than not, it is due to a lack of research and inadequate preparation, that can lead to the selection of a business that is not sufficiently profitable.
+Not enough facts and too many assumptions, and typically these assumptions prove to have been overly-optimistic.